proyecto26/stories-app/README.md

 - Integration of PixiJS for advanced graphics rendering within a canvas.
 - Camera functionality to capture images directly from the device.
 - Demonstrates loading and displaying images using PixiJS.
+- Integration of the Giphy SDK to display a grid of images for selection.
+- Ability to add selected images from the Giphy grid as stickers to the canvas.
+- Drag and drop functionality for stickers within the canvas.

 ## Installation